ADBeta/DSLogic_Breakout/README.md

-# DSLogic 16 Channel Breakout
+# DSLogic 16-Channel Breakout

 ## Description
-A Breakout board for the 16-Channel DSLogic Logic Analyzers, which breaks the 1.27mm pitch headers out into 2.45mm pin headers, Common IC Footprints, and includes an area for a breadboard!
+A Breakout board for the 16-Channel DSLogic Logic Analyzers, which breaks the 1.27mm pitch headers out into 2.45mm pin headers, and includes an area  for protoboarding!

 ## Gallery